 Are you sure you would not rather play pacman?

-Born in Villiers-le-Bel in 1968, from Anne, a radiology technician, and Patrick, soldier in the French air force[^1].
-My sister, Séverine, was born in 1972, and is now a French teacher.
-Thanks to my father's job, we moved and lived in a beautiful region in Germany, the Hartz Mountains, straddling the border between Western and Eastern Germanies, from 1972 to 1978.
+I was born in Villiers-le-Bel in 1968.
+Thanks to my father's job, we moved in 1972 to a beautiful region of Germany: the Hartz Mountains straddling the border between Western and Eastern Germanies.
 Despite my young age (4 to 8 years), I still have very found memories of freedom and the pleasures of living in a gorgeous natural park.
-The Hartz is a kinf of "paradise lost" for me as, when we moved back to France, we had to live in non-descript building blocks in Viry-Châtillon, a suburb in the south of Paris.
+The Hartz is a kind of "paradise lost" for me as, when we moved back to France, we had to live in non-descript building blocks in Viry-Châtillon, a suburb in the south of Paris.
 I feel for children who are raised only in the Paris suburb and are not in contact with Nature.
-Until age 11, I remember being an avid reader at the local library where I have been granted the right to borrow books from the adult section after I had quickly read the entire "young readers" section.
+One of the nice in Viry-Chatillo though, was the local library, where I borrowed hundred of book (I had been granted the right to borrow books from the adult section after I had quickly read the entire "young readers" section.)

-In 1979, my family moved to Sarcelles, another suburb in the North of Paris.
+In 1979, the family moved to Sarcelles, another suburb, but in the North of Paris.
 I had rather good times there, during my years in junior and senior high-school.
 One of the most memorable thing was the introduction to Euclide's geometry, and more generally the axiomatic approach to Maths.
 For that, I am extremely grateful to my Math teacher at the College Evariste Galois: Mr. Moreau.

-In Sarcelles, I made friends of various cultural backgrounds.
+In Sarcelles, I made friends from many varied cultures.
 I did not travel but I had fun and great opportunities to appreciate both the diversity and profound unity of humanity.
 I remember spending much time in cafes, debating with friends, or on the tennis playgrounds.
 I was still a frequent user of the local library.
 Two books hidden on the science shelves of this library had a decisive influence on my future -- Machina Sapiens by W. Skyvington and the Philosophical Foundations of Physics by Rudolf Carnap.
 I remember a summer spent pissing off my friends by trying to share my fascination for the language teaching experiments in chimpanzee and for the early attempts at creating intelligent programs in LISP, reported in Machina Sapiens.

 Another foundational experience was, thanks to a great teacher, the discovery of Mathematics (logic, set theory, Euclidian geometry,...).
 For a few years, I though that every problem in life could be solved through the impeccable logic of Maths ;-)